-Manufacturing Tech and Robots: There is noticeably a shortage of labor which drives companies to accelerate adopting automations.
-Industrial robotics, sensors, visual technologies, industrial internet and AI will all be expected to see growth and acquisition interests.
+Manufacturing Tech and Robots: There is noticeably a shortage of labor which drives companies to accelerate adopting automation.
+Industrial robotics, sensors, visual technologies, industrial internet, and AI will all be expected to see growth and acquisition interests.
 In addition, robots have joined the battle against the Coronavirus outbreak.
-At hospitals in Shanghai, Wuhan and Beijing, robots – deploying 5G and cloud computing - support the medical staff in initial inquiries, diagnoses, ward nursing, disinfection, cleaning, etc. Moreover, JD.com contributes its autonomous delivery robot technology and DJI’s drones have been used to patrol the streets to enable contactless surveillance and safety.
+At hospitals in Shanghai, Wuhan, and Beijing, robots – deploying 5G and cloud computing - support the medical staff in initial inquiries, diagnoses, ward nursing, disinfection, cleaning, etc. Moreover, JD.com contributes its autonomous delivery robot technology and DJI’s drones have been used to patrol the streets to enable contactless surveillance and safety.

 Europe - Collateral Damage?